MartinKemei/alx-low_level_programming/0x00-hello_world/README.md

 - Compiling
 ```
 the output passed on from the preprocessor is then used to generate machine code
-or assembly code with a `'.s` extension
+or assembly code with a `.s` extension

 ```
 - Assembly